AudioBible/KJV/README.md

 # THE TRUTH OFFENDS PEOPLE!
 CAN YOU HANDLE THE TRUTH?

 Since Adam and Eve bit the fruit of knowledge, we have to use knowledge in order to praise God with understanding!
 Satan was given authority over the world!
 Do you think he will let you worship the real God if he has authority in the world?
+Jesus said in Matt 7:13-14

+# audiobible find praises with understanding

-**PSALMS 47:7:** For God is the King of all the earth: sing ye praises with understanding.
+    PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

+# audiobible find "is the gate,"

+    MATTHEW 7:13 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

+    MATTHEW 7:14 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!